Last updated on

 Still, according to our own data that we pulled from our thousands of Carrot customer spread across the U.S., lead generation is up — meaning the market is hot — but conversion rates are slightly down.

 Take sellers, for instance.
-From 2016 to 2017, the number of online sessions to their websites increased by a whopping 85%.
+In past years, the number of online sessions to their websites increased by a whopping 85%.
 Similarly, they generated 65% more leads.

 Their average conversion rate, however, went down by about 10%.